rtts/lego/_mocs/trike.md

 # Trike

-Motorcycle front-end and a car back-end, with full suspension and Power Functions remote control.
+Motorcycle front-end and a car back-end.
+Remotely controlled!